BPC-157HealingPeptidesResearch

 Close-up of scientific laboratory glassware used in molecular biology peptide research

-A 2025 systematic review screened 544 peer-reviewed articles on BPC-157.
-After removing duplicates and applying inclusion criteria, 36 studies qualified — 35 were preclinical rodent or dog studies, and exactly one involved human subjects (Vasireddi et al., Orthopaedic Sports Medicine, 2025).
-That ratio — 35:1, animal to human — is the most important number in BPC-157 research.
-Everything else follows from it.
+BPC-157 is the localized repair signal everyone in the healing space ends up running.
+It's a synthetic 15-amino-acid fragment derived from human gastric juice, and people use it for tendon, ligament, gut, and joint stuff that won't quit.
+The catch: a 2025 systematic review screened 544 peer-reviewed articles and found 36 that qualified.
+Of those, 35 were preclinical rodent or dog studies and exactly one involved humans (Vasireddi et al., Orthopaedic Sports Medicine, 2025).
+35:1, animal to human.
+That ratio is the most important number in BPC-157 research, and everything else follows from it.

 Key Takeaways